ryansenn/torchless/README.md

 # Torchless
-Torchless is an LLM inference engine built from scratch
+Torchless is an LLM inference engine built from scratch in pure C++.

+It runs a full CPU forward pass of the [Mistral 7B model](https://huggingface.co/mistralai/Mistral-7B-v0.1) and produces outputs that match the Hugging Face reference implementation.

+The core architecture is complete and correct, and the current work is centered on improving execution speed.
+GPU support is the next major milestone!

 # Roadmap